sikuli/sieveable/README.md

   - [Redis]('http://redis.io/') version 3.0 or higher.
   - [Solr]('http://lucene.apache.org/solr/') version 5.1 or higher.

-# Usage
+# Quick Start Developer Install

 - Set the *NODE_ENV* configuration environment variable:
   -  `export NODE_ENV=development` This variable contains the name of the application's deployment environment and can take the value of the base name of the configuration files at the ./config directory, e.g., _development_.
   - To check the value of the exported *NODE_ENV* variable before running the app, execute `echo $NODE_ENV` in your shell to see the current value.
   - If you want to use a different dataset, then you can change the path to the dataset directory in the configuration file at *./config* depending on the config file you want to use.
 The dataset path must be a relative path to the configuration file.
-- Start mongod, redis, and solr in cloud mode.
-You can do that in your shell or you can run ``` $ gulp start:db ``` task in another shell window, which requires mongod, redis-server, and solr binaries to be defined in your PATH.
+- Start mongod, redis-server, and solr in cloud mode.
+You can do that in your shell or you can run ``` $ gulp start:db ``` task in another shell window, which requires mongod, redis-server, and solr binaries to be defined in your PATH in addition to editing the configuration files at ```config/mongod.conf``` and ```config/redis.conf```.
-- Once all database servers are running, run the following gulp task:
+- Once all database servers are running, run the default gulp build task:

   ```shell
   $ gulp